 I just hung up the phone with my New York mom.
 She’s such a gift, so well adjusted and comfortable in her own skin.
 She pours her energy into me and I devour it with an insatiable hunger.
 This is the nourishment I’ve been deprived of my entire life and she willingly provides it.
 My jeans finally fit again.
 They’ve always been my emotional barometer; the scale is too cruel and insensitive.
 I breathe in her health, her biology, her love.
 Our cells remember our mothers.
 We’re pulled to one another from across countries, time and space.
 We need our family.

 In Arizona we don’t experience the new shoots that come up in the Spring.
 It’s too hot and the ground is too hard and dry.
 One of the things I miss most about living in the Midwest is the new growth pushing its way through the dirt, all the rain bringing bright, colorful flowers to the landscape.
-This is like that.
-Beauty from ashes.
-New life.
+This is what the other side of the fog looks like.
+A rebirth.
+A new life.

 I’m so excited to see what the next season brings.